luizbgomide/EclipsePhase2e-ptbr/src.clean_html/19/01-glossary.md

 - **Nano-Ecology:** A pro-tech ecological movement.
 - **Nanofabber:** A device that manufactures items from the molecular level with an appropriate blueprint.
 AKA compiler, cornucopia machine, fabber, forge, maker, printer, replicator.
 - **Nanoswarm:** A mass of nanobots that act in concert.
-- **Nanotat ID:** The ID nano-encoded on your morph's index finger.
+- **Nanotat ID:** The ID nano-encoded on your morph’s index finger.
 - **Nanoware:** Nanosystems implanted within a morph.
 - **Narcoalgorithm:** An app that mimics the effects of a drug for an infomorph or cyberbrain.
 - **Neo-Avians:** Uplifted ravens, crows, and gray parrots.